venksrid001/cowrie/project_charter.md

 ## Project Requirements Listed by Client

-Summary of what the client expects from our implementation of extending the cowrie, eg. Dynamic output is provided when a logged in attacker is checking permissions of a file using 'ls -l'.
+- Implement a whoami command that produces the expected results depending on who the attacker is loged in as.
+- Create a script to emulate the text editor nano within the Cowrie enviroment, it must be able to save a file with the correct umask details.

 ## Project Objective